 Poisons like mothballs and coumadin are available, but we’ve never used them.
 Who knows if the target vole will snatch it or if an unsuspecting innocent will be tempted, or a predator poisoned by an affected vole.

-If we let nature take its course and have patience, cats, foxes, and snakes are star players at vole-control without damage to a fragile environment.
+If we let nature take its course and have patience, cats and foxes, snakes and hawks, are star players at vole-control without upsetting a fragile ecosystem.
 And maybe that is what finally happened.

 After several years of vole-havoc, the voles disappeared.
-Maybe they’d cleaned us out of favorite roots, or maybe resident cats and foxes rose to vole-patrol challenge.
+Maybe they’d moved on, or maybe resident cats and foxes rose to vole-patrol challenges.
 This all happened several years ago, and we are hoping this long and deep dip in their numbers will continue.

 And Squirrels, too